captionpoint/captionpoint-plays/EAST-TEXAS-HOT-LINKS.md

 ---

 ## BOOCHIE:
 Nawh.
-Said the dawg axed her to fry him some chicken and she didn’t blink a eye.
+Said the dawg asked her to fry him some chicken and she didn’t blink a eye.

 ---